 Candida overgrowth is common and can affect you in many ways including your energy levels, mood, skin, bowel movements, and food cravings.
 A Candida infection or overgrowth is a full-body experience.

-In this article, I’ll explain exactly what Candida is, what good it does, the symptoms of overgrowth, what makes us vulnerable to it, and what we can do to keep it under control.
+In this article, I’ll explain exactly what Candida is, the symptoms of overgrowth, what makes us vulnerable to it, and what we can do to keep it under control.

 What Is Candida And Why Is It Bad?

 In your research, you may have heard of SIBO, or small intestinal bacterial overgrowth, where the good bacteria in your gut set up shop in your small intestines and get first dibs on your undigested food creating gas, bloating, and usually diarrhea.
 This bacteria is supposed to reside in the colon.

 Well, Candida is a type of SIFO or small intestinal fungal overgrowth.
 More specifically, Candida albicans is a yeast that we all need a little bit of in our mouths and intestines to help us digest food and absorb nutrients.
 The problems surface when our gut flora becomes imbalanced due to diet, lifestyle, medications, antibiotics, stress, or other factors.
 These conditions make our gut vulnerable to takeover.

 Many people confuse SIBO and Candida and I explain the difference in this article.